Scientific Name

 Description

 Graptopetalum mendozae is an attractive succulent shrublet that forms small rosettes at the ends of erect, pendent, or decumbent stems.
-The rosettes are up to 1.4 inches (3.5 cm) in diameter.
-Stems are cream-colored to green-greyish, with conspicuous leaf scars, and grow up to 4 inches (10 cm) long and 0.15 inches (0.4 cm) in diameter.
-Leaves are pale gray and become blush pink in the summer months.
-They are obovate, up to 0.7 inches (1.8 cm) long, and up to 0.45 inches (1.1 cm) wide.
+The rosettes can reach up to 1.4 inches (3.5 cm) in diameter.
+The stems are cream-colored to green-greyish, with conspicuous leaf scars, and can grow up to 4 inches (10 cm) long and 0.15 inches (0.4 cm) in diameter.
+The leaves are pale gray and become blush pink in the summer months.
+They are obovate, measuring up to 0.7 inches (1.8 cm) long and 0.45 inches (1.1 cm) wide.

-The small flowers are white, star-shaped, and appear in clusters of 4 to 10 on branched, up to 3.6 inches (9 cm) long stalks in summer.
+The small flowers are white, star-shaped and appear in clusters of 4 to 10 on branched stalks that can grow up to 3.6 inches (9 cm) long in summer.

 Hardiness